 Users and people are essentially equivalent terms; it's the broadest definition for all people who use your Zendesk.
-When you need to manage people in your Zendesk, your starting point is almost always the People page.
+When you need to manage people, your starting point is almost always the People page.
 This is where you add new users, define their roles and privileges, and then organize them using groups and organizations.
 You'll usually only see the word users in documentation like this.

-Each user's role is defined when they are added to your Zendesk, although you may change a user's role as needed.
-And, when users sign in, they are only shown the parts of your Zendesk that they are allowed to see and use.
+Each user's role is defined when they are added, although you may change a user's role as needed.
+And, when users sign in, they are only shown the parts of Zendesk Support that they are allowed to see and use.

-End-users are also sometimes referred to as customers.
-These are the people who generate support requests from any of the available support channels (Web portal, email, Twitter, etc.).
-End-users don't have access to any of the administrator and agent features of Zendesk.
+End users are also sometimes referred to as customers.
+These are the people who generate support requests from any of the available support channels.
+End users don't have access to any of the administrator and agent features of Zendesk Support.
 They can only submit and track tickets and communicate with agents publicly, which means that their ticket comments can never be private.

 Agents, administrators, account owner

 The people who resolve support requests, you, play different roles in setting up and managing your ticket workflow.